 Due to the government announcement and the facility requirements from both West Shore Parks & Recreation (JDF Arena & Q Centre Arena) and City Centre Park (Westhills Arena), all of JDFSC is required to wear masks when in their facilities.

-All skaters, coaches, parents and volunteers are required to wear masks when inside the JDF Arena, Q Centre Arena and Westhills Arena facilities.
-Specifically when entering and exiting the building, and when in common indoor spaces like hallways, lobby areas, and dressing rooms.
+All skaters, coaches, parents/spectators and volunteers are required to wear masks when inside the JDF Arena, Q Centre Arena and Westhills Arena facilities.
+Specifically when entering and exiting the building, and when in common indoor spaces like hallways, lobby areas, the stands and dressing rooms.